marcussfu/plinko_nodeJS_TS/README.md

 - npm i // install all dependent
 - npm run build // build project to dist
-- npm run start // run project from dist
+- npm start // run project from dist

 ## How to create a node js project with typescript?